ffamilyfriendly/oppy/DOCS/usage.md

 - Start the bot
     - `node bot` or `yarn start`
     - If you get an error, read what it says on the first or second line.
 Don't give up just yet!
-        - Ask someone about it if you can't figure it out yourself or use google.
+        - Ask someone about it if you can't figure it out yourself or use google
         - Make sure you ran `yarn install`
     - If you want the bot to restart itself when it crashes, use `pm2`
         - `yarn global add pm2`
         - `pm2 start bot.js`
         - `pm2 logs bot`
-- Check if the bot is working by using the `!ping` command (the prefix depends on what you set in the config) in a server
+- Check if the bot is working by using the `d.ping` command (the prefix depends on what you set in the config) in a server
     - If the bot responds, it's working

 # Done!
 At this point, your bot should be working.
-To run it 24/7 you'll probably need a VPS, unless you want to keep your computer running all day and night.
+To run it 24/7 you'll probably need a VPS, unless you want to keep your computer running all day and night

 # What's next?
 Check out [Adding commands](addingCommands.md) and [Adding modules](addingModules.md)